moustafa19m/netflix/Instructions.md

 I used a beta API key to test this project myself, and due to the limit of 1,000 requests per day, I set hard limit of 50 queries per request to this service, since every query will trigger a new call to Giphy's API.

 For each unique term you provide, there will be a maximum of 25 results.
-This number can be changed in query params, and I deally it should be a variable that the user can set within bounds of API permissions and bandwith available.
+This number can be changed in query params, and ideally it should be a variable that the user can set within bounds of API permissions and bandwith available.

 The order of the output is not guaranteed, and it will not necessarily match the order in which the params were provided.